rbrown-65/Covid-19-Prediction-AI-System/README.md

 ## Deployment

-A Streamlit version of this project summary is deployed here:
+A Streamlit version of this project is deployed here:

 https://rbrown-65-covid-19-prediction-ai-system-app-v1qsd3.streamlit.app/

-The deployed app summarizes the dataset, model results, direct predictors, network interpretation, and Gemini/fallback explanation.
+The deployed app summarizes the dataset, model results, direct predictors, network interpretation, and at-home COVID-19 screening workflow.
 The full reproducible notebook is available in this repository and can be executed using GitHub Codespaces.